Is your thermal paste expired, or is it not providing the expected performance?

 Like the foods, the thermal paste also contains some material that decides the life span of thermal paste!
 Sounds interesting?

-Moreover, other things can also affect the effectiveness of the thermal paste; for example, if you put the thermal paste on a place where is an extent of heat, it might be possible for the expiration of that thermal paste.
-Same goes for extra cooling too!
+Moreover, other things can also affect the effectiveness of the thermal paste; for example, if you put the thermal paste in a place where is an extent of heat, it might be possible for the expiration of that thermal paste.
+The same goes for extra cooling too!

-It is a little difficult to diagnose why your thermal paste is expired, but it nearly depends on seeking through the manufacture’s making process.
+It is a little difficult to diagnose why your thermal paste is expired, but it nearly depends on seeking through the manufacturer’s making process.

 Some people think that thermal paste helps your processor to cool down.